-Colorado Adventure Guides offers AIARE 1 courses based out of our basecamp in Summit County, Colorado.
-AIARE level 1 is a 3-day introduction to managing avalanche hazard where you will learn a repeatable process to manage your risk and learn from your experiences in the backcountry.
+Colorado Adventure Guides offers AIARE 1 Avalanche Courses in Central Colorado.
+AIARE 1 Avalanche Course is a 3-day introduction to managing avalanche hazard where you will learn a repeatable process to manage your risk and learn from your experiences in the backcountry.
 Students will also practice preparing for and carrying out a backcountry trip, keeping track of conditions, communicating, making decisions about hazards while in the backcountry, and learning rescue techniques if an avalanche occurs and someone is caught.

 Decision Making in Avalanche Terrain is a three-part program for individuals who enjoy winter recreation in the backcountry.
 The entire Decision Making in Avalanche Terrain program includes seven days of classroom, field, and self-paced online training.
 The curriculum is typically delivered in the following parts: the AIARE 1 (3 days), Avalanche Rescue (1 day), and the AIARE 2 (3 days)